aaronguostudio/learning/ios/udemy/bootcamp/se18-todoey-app/README.md

 - singelton in swift
 - using ItemDataModel for storing items
   - save an array of ItemDataModel in userDefault will cause the app crashing
+  - plist is designed for simple key value storage, use codeable to store custom datatype
 - use encoder to save custom data to plist
 - load and decode data from plist